Nevers15/Exp_fam/README.md

-# "TOAZ" Implementation of the Exponential Family with Examples
+# Implementation of the Exponential Family with Examples